chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_definition_scenario_create_resource.rst

      enable false
    end

-The attributes of the new ``apache_site`` resource are made accessible with the params hash.
+The attributes of the new ``apache_site`` object are made accessible with the params hash.
 Within the context of a |chef| run, the definition will be replaced by all the resources that are specified within the definition.
 For example, in the ``enabled`` case, the definition will be expanded to:

 .. code-block:: ruby